Thinking about an LA to San Diego road trip?

 The views from the trails and viewpoints are completely gorgeous.
 This is a place dear and near my heart.
 I cannot recommend it enough.

 If you are not up for walking, drive directly to the central area of Laguna Beach.
-In there, you can explore the Main Beach, Heisler Park, and Crescent Bay.
+In there, you can explore Main Beach, Heisler Park, and Crescent Bay.
 The town itself is full of restaurants, cafes, shops, and galleries.
-Summer is prime time to stop by the cities famous art festivals.
+Summer is the prime time to stop by the cities famous art festivals.

 There are many more impressive beaches south of town.
-Places such as Victoria Beach (with the famous pirate tower), Treasure Island Park and 1000 Step Beach are some of the most sought out spots.
+Places such as Victoria Beach (with the famous pirate tower), Treasure Island Park, and 1000 Step Beach are some of the most sought out spots.

 Dinner

-Carmelita’s, Starfish and Brussels Bistro are good options for dinner.
+Carmelita’s, Starfish, and Brussels Bistro are good options for dinner.
 If you are on a budget, places such as La Sirena Grill and The Stand sell yummy food.

 Tips